Wyoming State GOP Party votes to formally censure Liz Cheney for impeachment vote

 The Wyoming state Republican Party formally censured Rep. Liz Cheney Saturday, for her January vote to impeach President Trump for the second time in the U.S. House of Representatives.

-With only handful votes countering the censure motion, which passed 59-7, Wyoming’s GOP party has called on Cheney to resign.
+With only handful votes countering the censure motion, which passed 59-7, Wyoming’s GOP party has called on Cheney to "immediately" resign, and vowed to withhold "future political funding" from the Wyoming native.

+The censure has called on Cheney to appear in front of the state's GOP party for acting "in contradiction to the quantifiable will of the majority of the electorate of Wyoming."

 Cheney, who easily survived a vote by House Republicans earlier week to strip her of her leadership title, showed no inclination of abiding by the state party’s wishes.